drewsamsen/sr-cards-api/README.md

 # Card API

-A RESTful API built with TypeScript, Node.js, Express.js, PostgreSQL, and Supabase authentication.
+A RESTful API built with TypeScript, Node.js, Express.js, PostgreSQL, and Supabase authentication for a flashcard review application with spaced repetition.

 ## Features